JLPT Levels: A Comprehensive Guidance For You

 • Listening in 30 minutes

-Please also note that the test duration for JLPT N5 has been shortened starting from 2020.
-In the previous year, the test duration for vocabulary sessions was 25 minutes, and the test duration for grammar and reading was 50 minutes.
+Please also note that the JLPT N5 test duration has been shortened starting in 2020.
+Last year, the vocabulary section took 25 minutes and the grammar and reading sections took 50 minutes.
 The total score for all JLPT levels is 180.
-However, the standard of passing each level is different.
-For JLPT N5, the minimum score that needs to be obtained to pass is 80.
+However, the passing standard for each level is different.
+For JLPT N5, the minimum score required to pass is 80.

-Then, it should also be noted that each test session also has a passing standard.
-This means, even though they can get a score above 80, participants will not necessarily be declared qualified if there is one session whose score is below the minimum standard.
+It should also be noted that each test session also has a passing standard.
+This means that even if a candidate scores above 80, he or she will not necessarily be declared qualified if there is a session with a score below the passing standard.

-For JLPT N5, the passing standard is divided into two as the following score rule:
+For JLPT N5, the passing standard is bifurcated as follows:

 • Listening sessions: 19 (out of 60 total)

-It could be said that the standard wasn’t that high honestly!
-That is, if the test taker can answer the questions at least about 50% of the total questions, the participant will be declared passed.
+You could say that the standard wasn’t really that high!
+That is, if the test taker can answer at least about 50% of the total questions, the test taker is considered to have passed.

-If you study Japanese in a special Japanese Language School, and the material taught that you can get in schools tends to be grammatical, students may find it easier to answer the grammar part during the JLPT N5 test.
-Then, participants who are not familiar with kanji letters may find it difficult to answer vocabulary questions in the form of kanji.
+If you are studying Japanese in a specialized Japanese language school, and the material taught in the schools is more grammatical, students may find it easier to answer the grammar part during the JLPT N5 test.
+On the other hand, students who are unfamiliar with Kanji characters may find it difficult to answer vocabulary questions in Kanji form.

-To wrap out this article, finally, we would like to share for people who are planning to come or study in Japan in the future, it is super highly must to take the JLPT as soon as possible, because it may take several attempts.
-After all, hopefully, this article could help you to find the most effective strategy to study and pass your JLPT exams!
-Good Luck!
+Finally, to wrap up this article, we would like to share that for people who are planning to come or study in Japan in the future, it is a super high must take the JLPT as soon as possible because it may take several attempts.
+Finally, we hope this article could help you find the most effective strategy to study and pass your JLPT exams.
+We wish you good luck!

 Summary

-• JLPT is very important and highly recommended to take for your Japanese Proficiency Evidence.
+• The JLPT is very important and highly recommended for your Japanese Language Certificate.

-• JLPT N1 is the hardest and N5 is the easiest level.
+• JLPT N1 is the most difficult level and N5 is the easiest.

 Leave a Reply